-- Philippine Daily Inquirer’s Young Blood: They don’t pay as of this moment – correct me if I am wrong – however, you’ll see your name on print, online, and in the dedicated website!
+- Philippine Daily Inquirer’s Young Blood: UPDATED: They do pay!
+In addition, you’ll see your name on print, online, and in the dedicated website!
 Also, if you’re lucky, you might be included in an anthology (and get your free copy of the book!)

 - Rappler: They don’t pay.
 Web-only, though they try to promote it well.
 Also, there’s a big audience…